Vectorredz/BATTLECITY/README.md

 #### Cheat code

 This implementation contains a cheat code.
-Typing the string '''"OSTEP"''' at any point will give the player one (1) life.
+Typing the string ```"OSTEP" at any point will give the player one (1) life.

 ## Gameplay